 I’m not going to discuss the story any more than the advertising does - if point and click adventures get you going I reckon you’ll have a blast uncovering it for yourself.
 Sure, I felt my fair share of frustrations, but the game managed to reward my resilience in ways that felt really satisfying.
 By far most of TSIOQUE’s charm stems from its superb art style and the strength of the themes that are presented, so I would have preferred an experience in which the quick-time type scenes were a little more… absent.
 All in all, it’s a three to four hour experience perfect for killing some time if you’re looking for a heartwarming one-off narrative adventure.

-TSIOQUE (Reviewed on Steam)
+TSIOQUE (Reviewed on Windows)

 This game is good, with a few negatives.

 Charming visuals, puzzle solving, medieval fantasy, there’s literally nothing else you need in your life.
 I had a few frustrations here and there, but all in all TSIOQUE felt so worth my time; grab it for a rainy day, curl up on the sofa and prepare for a game best experienced first hand.